cody-pearson/admin-notes/Sed Cheat Sheet.md

 + `sed '/pattern/d'`                                           - delete lines matching pattern
 + `sed '/^$/d'`                                                - delete ALL blank lines from a file (same as "grep '.' ") \/ method 1
 + `sed '/./!d'`                                                - delete ALL blank lines from a file (same as "grep '.' ") \/ method 2
-+ `sed '/./,/^$/!d'`                         - delete all CONSECUTIVE blank lines from file except the first \/ 0 blanks at top, 1 at EOF
++ `sed '/./,/^$/!d'`                         - delete all CONSECUTIVE blank lines from file except the first \/ 0 blank at top, 1 at EOF
 + `sed '/^$/N;/\n$/D'`                       - delete all CONSECUTIVE blank lines from file except the first \/ 1 blank at top, 0 at EOF
 + `sed '/^$/N;/\n$/N;//D'`                   - delete all CONSECUTIVE blank lines from file except the first 2
 + `sed '/./,$!d'`                            - delete all leading blank lines at top of file